San Jose State vs. Hawaii NCAA Football Odds, Plays and Insights | September 19, 2021

 Hawaii Top Players

-- Dae Dae Hunter has picked up a team-high 148 rushing yards (74.0 yards per game) and scored one touchdown.
+- Dae Dae Hunter has taken 23 carries for a team-leading 148 rushing yards (74.0 yards per game) while scoring one touchdown.

-- Nick Mardner has seven catches, leading his team with 132 yards (66.0 ypg) while also scoring one touchdown this season.
+- Nick Mardner has hauled in seven catches for 132 yards (66.0 yards per game) and one touchdown.

-- Jared Smart has collected 105 yards on five receptions with one touchdown, averaging 52.5 yards per game.
+- This season Jared Smart has caught five passes for 105 yards and one touchdown, averaging 52.5 receiving yards per game.